 The design of supply chain is oriented towards providing the opportunity for individual companies, as well as the overall strategic alliance, to achieve competitive advantages.
 The objective of implementing supply chain management factors is to improve the efficiency of the system, which should be reflected in the effectiveness of the supply chain.
-The effectiveness of a business system allows the company to reach a higher level of competitive advantage over its rivals, which in turn allows the system to generate more revenue, achieve higher margins, produce higher quality products, or maintain the existing customers in relation to their competitiveness primarily in two ways: by lowering costs (Koufteros, 1995; Wood et al., 1990) or through differentiation in the quality of their products and services (Koufteros et al., 1997)
+The effectiveness of a business system allows the company to reach a higher level of competitive advantage over its rivals, which in turn allows the system to generate more revenue, achieve higher margins, produce higher quality products, or maintain the existing customers in relation to their competition.
+The clusters in the wood industry may contribute to their competitiveness primarily in two ways: by lowering costs (Koufteros, 1995; Wood et al., 1990) or through differentiation in the quality of their products and services (Koufteros et al., 1997)